Mutual Information-Maximizing Quantized Belief Propagation Decoding of Regular LDPC Codes: Preliminaries

 \subsection{MIM-LUT Decoder Design for Regular LDPC Codes}

 Consider a binary-input DMC.
 Denote the channel input by $X$ which takes values from $\mc{X} = \{0, 1\}$ with equal probability, i.e., $P_X(0) = P_X(1) = 1/2$.
 Denote $L$ as the DMC output which takes values from $\mc{L} = \{0, 1, \ldots, |\mc{L}|-1\}$ with channel transition probability $P_{L|X}$.
-Consider the design of a quantized message passing (MP) decoder for a regular $(d_v, d_c)$ LDPC code.
-Denote $\mc{R} = \{0, 1, \ldots, |\mc{R}|-1\}$ and $\mc{S} = \{0, 1, \ldots, |\mc{S}|-1\}$ as the alphabets of messages passed from VN to CN and CN to VN, respectively.
+Consider the design of a quantized message passing (MP) decoder for a regular $(d_v, d_c)$ LDPC code, where $d_v$ and $d_c$ are the degrees of VNs and CNs, respectively.
+Denote $\mc{R} = \{0, 1, \ldots, |\mc{R}|-1\}$ and $\mc{S} = \{0, 1, \ldots, |\mc{S}|-1\}$ as the alphabets of variable-to-check (V2C) and check-to-variable (C2V) messages, respectively.
 Note that $\mc{L}, \mc{R}, \mc{S}$ and their related functions may or may not vary with iterations.
-We use these notations without specifying the associated iterations, since after specifying the decoder design for one iteration, the design is clear for all the other iterations.
+We use these notations without specifying the associated iterations since after specifying the decoder design for one iteration, the design is clear for all the other iterations.

-For the message $R \in \mc{R}$ (resp. $S \in \mc{S}$) passed from VN to CN (resp.
-CN to VN), we use $P_{R|X}$ (resp. $P_{S|X}$) to denote the probability mass function (pmf) of $R$ (resp. $S$) conditioned on the channel input bit $X$.
+For the V2C message $R \in \mc{R}$ (resp.
+C2V message $S \in \mc{S}$), we use $P_{R|X}$ (resp. $P_{S|X}$) to denote the probability mass function (pmf) of $R$ (resp. $S$) conditioned on the channel input bit $X$.
 If the code graph is cycle-free, $R$ (resp. $S$) conditioned on $X$ is independent and identically distributed (i.i.d.) with respect to different edges for a given iteration.
-The design of the MIM-LUT decoder \cite{Kurkoski08, Romero15decoding, Romero16, lewandowsky2019design, meidlinger2020design, Meidlinger15, Lewandowsky16, Lewandowsky18} is carried out by using density evolution \cite{Chung01, Richardson01capacity} (by tracing $P_{R|X}$ and $P_{S|X}$) with the assumption of a cycle-free code graph.
-However, the MIM-LUT decoder can work well on code graphs containing cycles.
+In the following, we introduce the design of the MIM-LUT decoder \cite{ Romero16, meidlinger2020design, Lewandowsky18} based on density evolution (DE) \cite{Richardson01capacity}.
+In particular, DE is carried out to construct the LUTs of the message mappings for decoding by tracking the pmfs $P_{R|X}$ and $P_{S|X}$ at each iteration.
+Note that although a cycle-free code graph is assumed in the design of the MIM-LUT decoder, it still works well on code graphs containing cycles as shown in \cite{ Romero16, meidlinger2020design, Lewandowsky18}.

 For each iteration, we first design the update function (UF)

 for the CN update, which is shown by Fig. \ref{fig: node update}(a).
 The MIM-LUT decoding methods design $Q_{c}$ to maximize $I(X; S)$.
 For easy understanding, we can equivalently convert it to the problem of DMC quantization, as shown by Fig. \ref{fig: CN_update_channel}.